 Hazel E. Johnson Research Center

-Searching for information on the history of Greeley and Weld County?
-The Hazel E. Johnson Research Center, located in the Greeley History Museum’s lower level, is a top research destination for regional academics and genealogists alike.
-The Center features over 100,000 items in its archival collection.
+Searching for information on the history of Greeley, Weld County and northeastern Colorado?
+The Hazel E. Johnson Research Center, located in the Greeley History Museum’s lower level, is a top regional destination for researchers and genealogists alike.
+The center features over 100,000 items in its archival collection.
 Its staff can assist you with specific research questions.
 Walk-in visitors are welcome, but prescheduled appointments are preferred.

 Hazel E. Johnson Research Center

 Looking for information about Historic Preservation in Greeley?
 Visit the City of Greeley’s Historic Preservation website.

 The Hazel E. Johnson Research Center features an outstanding collection of historical documents and photographs.
 The center also has oral history interviews and transcriptions, videos, letters, diaries and other resources about pioneer families, businesses and communities in northeastern Colorado.
 There are maps from the late 1800s to present day, past editions of regional newspapers (on microfilm and in bound volumes), and other special collections that preserve and document our region’s rich history.

 Researchers are welcome to contact the staff at the Hazel E. Johnson Research Center to schedule an appointment or inquire about the ability to access specific resources prior to visiting the center.

 What to expect when you visit:

 - Pencils, paper and laptops are allowed in the research center.